-Next, we calculate for each cyclone the percentage of PVM that is produced inside the cyclone (apvc(0 h)/PVM), in the environment (apve(0 h)/PVM), and how much is due to PVS (PVS/PVM).
-On average, the contributions from the cyclone and PVS are the largest with 40% and 37%, respectively, whereas the environment provides a contribution of 23% to PVM.
+- The environmental PV contribution of 0.38 PVU consists of almost equal contributions from non-orographic (apveNO = 0.2 PVU) and orographic environmental PV modifications (apveO = 0.18 PVU).
+However, apveO results from fewer trajectories with stronger PV modifications (not shown).
+We reconsider the splitting of environmental PV in more detail for so-called orographic cyclones in Sect.
+5 - 260 Next, we calculate for each cyclone the percentage of PVM that is produced inside the cyclone (apvc(0 h)/PVM), in the environment (apve(0 h)/PVM), and how much is due to PVS (PVS/PVM).
+On average, the contributions from the cyclone and PVS are the largest with 40 % and 37 %, respectively, whereas the environment provides a contribution of 23 % to PVM.
 Throughout the year these percentages remain fairly constant (not shown).
-These findings suggest that the lower-tropospheric PV is mainly produced by processes in the vicinity of the cyclone center; however, contributions from environmental PV are non-negligible and can even dominate for individual cyclones, as further discussed below.
-Up to this point we focused on the total PVM in the lower troposphere.
-However, the PVM involves the climatological From a climatological perspective, PVM includes the seasonal background value of PVand the cyclone-related PV anomaly.
-To quantify the strength of the lower-tropospheric PV anomaly (PV), we thus subtract the climatological PV (PV_c) from PVM and PVS, i.e., PVM = PVM - PV_c and PVS = PVS - PV_c.
-Table 2 lists the climatological PV values for each month and

-- the entire year.
-These values correspond to the average PV in ERA5 during 1979-2020, between 975-700 hPa over ocean grid points within the region we regard as the Mediterranean (Fig. 1), while excluding grid points within cyclone masks.
-The values show only a weak seasonal cycle with a minor peak in summer (July, August). - Focusing now on the PV anomaly (PV), PVS, cyclonic and environmental PV contribute by 12%, the contributions change to 56 %inside the cyclone, and 32 %in the environment and 12 due to the initial PV anomaly (PVS).
-By design the ratio of the cyclonic and environmental contributions is the same when considering the total lower-tropospheric PV or the PV anomaly. , respectively.
-Considering these values for individual cyclones, we find that 59.2 of the cyclones produce in 1758 cyclones cyclonic PV accounts for at least 50% of their PVanomaly inside the cyclone.
-Nevertheless, PV, in 1100 cyclones (37.3) have environmental PV produces at least 50% of PVproduced in the environment, and 200 cyclones (7) have an anomalously - 305 high PVS that accounts for more than 50 % of PV.
-It is important to note that a cyclone can, e.g., have at the same time 50 % of PV produced inside the cyclone as well as 50 % of PV produced in the environment, if PVS is negative, i.e., initial PV values are smaller than the climatological ones.
+These findings suggest that the lower-tropospheric PV is mainly produced by processes in the vicinity of the cyclone center; however, contributions from environmental PV are - 265 non-negligible and can even dominate for individual cyclones.
+From a climatological perspective, PVM includes the seasonal background value of PV.
+To quantify the strength of the lowertropospheric PV anomaly (PV^{}), we thus subtract the climatological PV (PV_c) from PVM and PVS, i.e., $PVM^ = PVM - PV_c$ and $PVS^ = PVS - PV_c$.
+Table 2 lists the climatological PV values for each month and the entire year.
+These values correspond to the average PV in ERA5 during 1979-2020, between 975-700 hPa over ocean grid points within the region we regard as the - 270 Mediterranean (Fig. 1).
+The values show only a weak seasonal cycle with a minor peak in summer (July, August).
+Focusing now on the PV anomaly (PV), PVS, cyclonic and environmental PV contribute by 12%, 56%, and 32%, respectively.
+Considering these values for individual cyclones, we find that in 1758 cyclones cyclonic PV accounts for at least 50% of PV, in 1100 cyclones environmental PV produces at least 50% of PV, and 200 cyclones have an anomalously high PVS that accounts for more than 50% of PV.
+It is important to note that a cyclone can, e.g., have at the same time 50% of PV - 275 produced inside the cyclone as well as 50 % of PV produced in the environment, if PVS is negative, i.e., initial PV values are smaller than the climatological ones.
 In the next section we systematically identify regions where large PV changes occur that eventually end up in the center of Mediterranean cyclones and further quantify the role of the mountains in environmental PV production.